digital-asset/daml/docs/source/app-dev/index.rst

 When you need to know about DAML-LF
 ===================================

+DAML-LF is only really relevant when you're dealing with the objects you send to or receive from the ledger.
+If you use :doc:`code generation </app-dev/bindings-java/codegen>`, you don't need to know about DAML-LF at all, because this generates idiomatic representations of DAML for you.

-Knowledge of DAML-LF can be helpful when using the Ledger API or bindings on top of it.
-Development is easier if you know what the types in your DAML code look like at the DAML-LF level.
+Otherwise, it can be helpful to know what the types in your DAML code look like at the DAML-LF level, so you know what to expect from the Ledger API.

-For example, if you are writing an application in Java that creates some DAML contracts, you need to construct values to pass as parameters to the contract.
-These values are determined by the Java classes generated from DAML-LF - specifically, by the DAML-LF types in that contract template.
+For example, if you are writing an application that creates some DAML contracts, you need to construct values to pass as parameters to the contract.
+These values are determined by the DAML-LF types in that contract template.
 This means you need an idea of how the DAML-LF types correspond to the types in the original DAML model.

 For the most part the translation of types from DAML to DAML-LF should not be surprising. :doc:`This page goes through all the cases in detail </app-dev/daml-lf-translation>`.